devlikeapro/waha/docs/site/content/en/docs/how-to/sessions/index.md

 For instances, it may be useful if you run WAHA in a cluster of servers and do not have shared file storage

+### Autostart
+If you don't want to call `POST /api/sessions/start` for every session each time when the container restart - you can use set of these environment variables to start sessions for you:

+- `WHATSAPP_RESTART_ALL_SESSIONS=True`: Set this variable to `True` to start all **STOPPED** sessions after container restarts.
+By default, this variable is set to `False`.
+  - Please note that this will start all **STOPPED** sessions, not just the sessions that were working before the restart.
+You can maintain the session list by using `POST /api/session/stop` with the `logout: True` parameter or by calling `POST /api/session/logout` to remove **STOPPED** sessions.
+You can see all sessions, including **STOPPED** sessions, in the `GET /api/sessions/all=True` response.
+- `WHATSAPP_START_SESSION=session1,session2`: This variable can be used to start sessions with the specified names right after launching the API.
+Separate session names with a comma.

 ### Multiple sessions

 If you want to save server's CPU and Memory - run multiple sessions inside one docker container!
+[Plus version]({{< relref "plus-version" >}}) supports multiple sessions in one container.